Establishing New Degree Programs

 2. Knowledge Integration: application and synthesis of information and concepts from diverse disciplines.

 3. Effective Communication: strong facility in oral and written communication; use of visual resources and technology for communication.

 4. Social Responsibility: respectful and civil treatment of others; active participation in civil and democratic institutions; protection of the environment and intelligent use of natural resources.

-All FUE Faculties cover the four competencies throughout their respective curricula.
+All SAFIIT Faculties cover the four competencies throughout their respective curricula.
 In addition, SAFIIT courses focus on one or more of the following learning objectives:

 - The development of analytical-thinking skills

 - The development of effective written, oral, and visual communication

 - The integration of knowledge from many disciplines